laronamokotedi/CCDP-2100-D/Patent Assignment/Principles and Theorems.md

  Source course:
 Reference 1:
                                                               Reference 2:
-Explanation of your Principle 1 in ~200 words or less:**Name of your Principle 2**:
+Explanation of your Principle 1 in ~200 words or less:**Name of your Principle 2**:	Ohm's Law Source course:
- Source course:
 Reference 1:
                                                               Reference 2: